FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 ## Training objectives
 - list of specific training objectives

+## Keywords
+Keywords or tags used to describe the training.

 ## Agenda: Training Schedule - Training Structure
 | Date/Time | Topic             |